top of page

 • Task clarity

-Your brain weighs effort against reward.
-When effort feels too high or the reward feels unclear, lack of motivation sets in.
-This isn’t a character flaw.
+Your brain is always weighing effort against reward.
+When effort feels too high or the reward feels unclear, motivation drops.
+This is not a character flaw.
 It’s a nervous system response.

 What Causes Lack of Motivation?